M. Jaishankar: Third arrest (2013)

-During his escape, Jaishankar had fractured his leg while jumping from the 30-foot (9.1 m) high wall of the prison compound.
+During his escape, Jaishankar fractured his leg while jumping from the 30-foot (9.1 m) high wall of the prison compound.
 He did not contact his family in Tamil Nadu.
 Soon after his escape, a police informant managed to get in touch with him.
 The informant lured him to a dilapidated building near the Kudlu gate in Bangalore, with the promise of a motorbike to facilitate his escape outside the city.
 There, the police arrested Jaishankar, at noon on 6 September 2013.
 The Government spent over ₹ 75,000 treating his fractured leg at the Victoria Hospital, where he was operated on, on 23 September.

 The surgery on his leg having been completed, Jaishankar was sent to Central Prison, Bangalore to begin serving his sentence.
 He was kept in a high-security cell, with 24/7 CCTV monitoring and extra lights.
 The lock of his cell was designed to be out of his reach.
 It was decided that in case of an illness, he would be treated inside his cell, instead of being taken to a hospital.
 The police also decided to deploy extra security while escorting him to trials to minimize the likelihood of an escape.

 Death

 On 25 February 2018, Jaishankar unsuccessfully tried to effect another escape from the Bangalore Central Prison.
 After this plot failed, he was held in solitary confinement.

-Subsequently, on 27 February, he committed suicide by slitting his own throat with a shaving blade, which he had acquired from a barber the day before.
+Subsequently, on 27 February, he killed himself by slitting his own throat with a shaving blade, which he had acquired from a barber the day before.
 The jail staff found him lying in a pool of blood at around 2:30 a.m., during their daily rounds, and provided him first aid.
 He was later moved to Victoria Hospital, where he was declared dead at 5:10 a.m.